 Over time, factors such as gravity, pregnancy, genetics, significant weight loss, and simply the natural process of aging can lead to the development of loose, excess skin in the breasts.
-For many women, these effects may cause undesirable breast drooping/sagging, as well as a loss of self confidence in one’s appearance.
-Also known as mastopexy, a breast lift can often be an excellent option for individuals who are experiencing these concerns and seeking to rejuvenate the look and feel of their breasts.
-Using advanced surgical techniques, our board-certified plastic surgeons—Dr. Stafford R. Broumand and Dr. Daniel Y. Maman—can perform breast lift surgery to remove excess skin, reshape, and elevate the breasts for a more youthful contour and projection.
+For many women, these effects may cause undesirable breast drooping/sagging, as well as a loss of self confidence.
+Also known as Mastopexy, a breast lift is an excellent option for individuals who are experiencing these concerns and seeking to rejuvenate the look and feel of their breasts.
+Using advanced surgical techniques, our board-certified plastic surgeon Dr. Stafford Broumand performs breast lift surgery to remove excess skin, reshape, and elevate the breasts for a more youthful contour and projection.

-Furthermore, if you are interested in increasing the size of your breasts in addition to having them lifted, our doctors can often perform a breast augmentation in conjunction with mastopexy.
-By combining these two procedures, patients may be able to achieve a fuller shape, improved cleavage, and a more rejuvenated overall appearance.
+If you are interested in increasing the size of your breasts in addition to having them lifted, our doctor in NYC can often perform augmentation in conjunction with Mastopexy.
+By combining these two procedures, patients may be able to achieve a fuller shape, improved cleavage, and a more rejuvenated appearance.

-In order to achieve an ideal result, there are numerous factors that should be taken into consideration prior to breast lift surgery.
+In order to achieve an ideal result, there are numerous factors that should be taken into consideration prior to breast lift surgery in NYC.
 The information provided below can prepare you for some of the matters that will be discussed in full detail at the time of your consultation.

 When evaluating breast drooping (ptosis), there are four different classifications.
 These include:

-The specific grade of breast drooping that our plastic surgeons determine a patient has will play a key role in identifying the most appropriate mastopexy technique to employ—a Benelli mastopexy, a vertical mastopexy, or an anchor mastopexy.
+The specific grade of breast drooping that our plastic surgeon in NYC determine a patient has will play a key role in identifying the most appropriate Mastopexy technique to employ—a Benelli Mastopexy, a vertical Mastopexy, or an anchor Mastopexy.
 To learn about each of these breast lift methods, please refer to the section below.

 There are three techniques traditionally used to perform breast lift surgery.
 These include: